Sonya Blade: Reception

 Critical reaction to Sonya Blade has been positive, with commentators noting the character's sex appeal and toughness.
 In 2016, Game Revolution included her among ten best female characters in video games, stating she had "stood the test of time."
 Hyper also reported a minor "controversy over the character Sonya Blade in the first Mortal Kombat.
 Some men complained they didn't want to kill her, and not just because they were fond of her big breasts and long legs - they just didn't feel they could hit a girl."
 MSN included her among the 20 "hottest women in video game history", stating, "independent, tough, and willing to put herself on the line for her friends, Sonya Blade is the embodiment of the modern woman.
 Well, except for the part where she can sometimes rip your head off."

 In 2014, GamesRadar called her "Mortal Kombats leading lady".
 Jason Gallagher of Game Rant opined that "with all due respect to Kitana, Jade, and Mileena, [Sonya] is still the most recognizable female character in franchise history today.
 She's played a large role in various ongoing storylines, and is one-half of the reason Cassie Cage exists today.
 The Special Forces crew has expanded greatly over the last two decades, but it was Sonya that started it all."

 Sonya's fight with Kano in the first Mortal Kombat film was rated as the 19th best cinematic fight scene by UGO in 2010.
 Ranking this scene as the best in this film, UGO also commented that "Sonya Blade has always been sort of an also-ran character in the Mortal Kombat franchise, taking second place to the busty ninja sisters Kitana and Mileena.
 But the movies gave her a chance to shine."
 In 2011, Complex ranked Wilson's role as Sonya at 12th place on the list of "hottest women in video game movies", but with likeness factor of only 29% (as compared to Sonya's later appearance in the video game Mortal Kombat vs. DC Universe).
-On the other hand, 1UP.com's Retronauts opined Wilson was miscast and not convincing in the role, and Leonard Pitts cited Sonya being captured and taken hostage in the first film as a prime example in his 1995 article alleging that "sexism still prevails in action movies."
+On the other hand, 1UP.coms Retronauts opined Wilson was miscast and not convincing in the role, and Leonard Pitts cited Sonya being captured and taken hostage in the first film as a prime example in his 1995 article alleging that "sexism still prevails in action movies."